-In collaboration with the organizing committee of the Scapecon 2020 conference, Tijdschrift voor Mediterrane Archaeologie will print an additional publication this year, titled:
+In collaboration with the organising committee of the Scapecon 2020 conference, Tijdschrift voor Mediterrane Archeologie will publish an additional issue this year, titled:

 Breaking Boundaries: connecting the Aegean Bronze Age

-The publication will be published next summer in a small print run, completely in colour and in A4-format, as is the standard for TMA.
-The supplement will consist of ca. 100 pages with English texts.
-In addition to about ten articles, the volume will contain introductions of researchers in the Netherlands that are dealing with the Aegean Bronze Age.
+The publication will be published next summer in a small print run, completely in colour and in A4 format, as is the standard for TMA.
+The supplement will consist of ca. 100 pages with English contributions.
+In addition to about ten articles, the volume will contain introductions of researchers in the Netherlands that are working on the Aegean Bronze Age.

-Send an email to firstname.lastname@example.org no later than the 31st of May 2021, containing your name, the desired number of copies and the postal address to which they should be delivered.
+Send an email to email@example.com no later than the 31st of December 2021, with your name, the desired number of copies and the postal address to which the issue(s) should be delivered.
 Subscribers of TMA will be charged €10,- per copy, non-subscribers will be charged €15,- per copy.* These prices include shipping.